Falnesio/Time-Tito/complexity-explorer/nonlinear-dynamics/fal/en-1-introduction-and-maps-I.md

 What happens to the attractors in the dynamics of the logistic map as the parameter r changes:

 **Periodic Orbit / Limit Cycle type of Attractor:
 **When r&gt;= 3, we sometimes see two or more predominante states, which are the periods.

 **Biforcations:
 **The changes in the amount of periods as we change the parameter **r**.
 There is a change in the topology of the attractor, it is a qualitative change.
-The fix point does not move, it vanishes.
+The fixed point does not move, it vanishes.

 **Chaotic Attractor / Strange Attractors:
 **Periods that seam to have a pattern but don't.
 Different inicial conditions show different state variable values on the periods.